les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 - estimation
 ---

+Note NiMe
-Note NiMe burning down == dévorer, consommer, consûmer
+  burning down == dévorer, consommer, consûmer actual == effectif

 There has been a discussion over the past week or so on the scrumdevelopment Yahoo(!) list.

 Il y a eu, la semaine dernière je crois, une discussion sur la liste Yahoo(!) _scrumdevelopment_.

 Christofer Jennings asked whether people were using hours estimation for tasks, saying that he had often found it to be wasteful, especially when you have a task board showing how things are going.
 Christofer did say that he has found hours estimation to be useful with deciding how much work to take on, but he went right back to the concerns, including talking about the wrong thing (hours rather than the work) or just tuning out.

-Christofer Jenning y demandait si les gens utilisaient l'estimation en heures pour les tâches, en disant qu'il trouvait cela souvent superflu, tout spécialement lorsque vous avez un tableau des tâches montrant comment les choses se passent.
-Christofer disait qu'il avait trouvé l'estimation en heures utile pour décider de la quantité de travail à prendre, mais il revint sur son sujet de préoccupation principal, y compris en parlant de la mauvaise chose (les heures plutôt que le travail) ou simplement en les ignorant.
+Christofer Jenning demandait si les gens utilisaient l'estimation en heures pour les tâches, en disant qu'il avait trouvé cela souvent inutile, tout spécialement lorsque vous avez un tableau de tâches montrant comment les choses se déroulent.
+Christofer disait qu'il avait trouvé l'estimation en heures utile pour décider de la quantité de travail que cela représente, mais il revint sur ses sujets de préoccupation principal, en parlant notamment de la "mauvaise" chose (les heures plutôt que le travail) ou simplement sans faire exprès.

 Some people were in favor of estimation of tasks in hours, and said they generally do it.
 Some found it useful for new teams, as did Christofer.

-Certaines personnes étaient en faveur de l'estimation des tâches en heures et disaient qu'elles le faisaient généralement elles-aussi.
-Certains trouvaient cela utile pour de nouvelles équipes, comme Christofer.
+Certaines personnes étaient en faveur de l'estimation des tâches en heures et disaient qu'elles la pratiquaient elles-aussi généralement.
+Certains trouvaient cela utile pour de nouvelles équipes, comme d'ailleurs Christofer.

 Others were much less in favor of tasks, task estimation in hours, task estimation at all, or estimation of any kind.
 I don’t mean to imply that fame correlates with being right, but by and large the people who were less in favor seemed to be names that I recognized as having been around a long time.

-D'autres étaient beaucoup moins favorables par rapport aux tâches, à l'estimation des tâches en heures, à l'estimation des tâches du tout, ou à toute forme d'estimation.
-Je ne veux pas dire que la notoriété implique forcément avoir raison, mais dans une grande majorité les gens qui y étaient moins favorables étaient des personnes présentes sur la liste depuis longue date et dont les noms m'étaient familiers.
+D'autres y étaient beaucoup moins favorables en ce qui concernait les tâches, à l'estimation des tâches en heures, à l'estimation des tâches du tout, ou à toute forme d'estimation.
+Je ne veux pas dire que la notoriété implique nécessairement d'avoir raison, mais dans une grande majorité les gens qui y étaient le moins favorables étaient des personnes présentes sur la liste depuis longue date et dont les noms m'étaient familiers.

 Perhaps they just wanted people to get off their lawn, but I don’t think so.
 I believe that broad experience tends to reveal things that are likely to be true, and that it’s likely that hours estimation of tasks is less than ideal.

-Peut-être voulaient-ils juste que les personnes sortent de leur pré carré, mais je ne le pense pas.
-Je crois que l'expérience collective tend à révéler des choses qui sont probablement vrai, et qu'il est probable que l'estimation en heures soit loin d'être l'idéal.
+Peut-être voulaient-ils simplement que les personnes sortent de leur pré carré, mais je ne le pense pas.
+Je crois que l'expérience collective tend à révéler des choses qui sont probablement exactes, et qu'il est probable que l'estimation en heures soit loin d'être l'idéal.

 ## Tell us what you think, Ron!

-## Dis-nous ce que tu penses, Ron !
+## Dis-nous ce que tu en penses, Ron !

 (Said no one, ever.)

-(dis quelqu'un, toujours.)
+(dit toujours quelqu'un.)

 Let’s limit our discussion to the practices of breaking down proposed Sprint Backlog Items into tasks, working in tasks, estimating those tasks in hours, burning down the hours, and tracking planned versus actual hours to see how you did.
 We’ll proceed last to first.